kap14275819/Security-Report/README.md

 #### The breaches knocked an estimated $350 million off Yahoo’s sale price.
 Verizon eventually paid $4.48 billion for Yahoo’s core Internet business.
 The agreement called for the two companies to share regulatory and legal liabilities from the breaches.

 #### This has only become recently released to the public about the theft of user account details such as email addresses, telephone numbers and hashed passwords.
-An independant committee was set-up to investigate the incident and found that the Yahoo security team and senior executives actually knew that a state-sponsored actor had hacked certain user accounts back in 2014, according to the filing.
+An independant committee was set-up to investigate the incident and found that the Yahoo security team and senior executives actually knew that a state-sponsored actor had hacked certain user accounts back in 2014.
+The Yahoo security team also knew that the state-sponsored actor had stolen copies of backup files that had contained users' personal data.
+It was only about two years later when Yahoo publicly disclosed the breach.
+That came after a stolen database from the company allegedly went up for sale on the black market.
-### 2nd case study
+#### It was only about two years later when Yahoo publicly disclosed the breach.
+That came after a stolen database from the company allegedly went up for sale on the black market.
+That breach originally occurred in August 2013 but wasn’t noticed until law enforcement provided Yahoo with a copy of the stolen data last November.
+Because of the breaches, Yahoo said the company is facing about 43 class action lawsuits.
+### Uber Breach (October 2016)
+#### Uber concealed a hack that affected 57 million customers and drivers worldwide and 2.7 million users in the UK, the company has confirmed.
+The breach (which took place in 2016) was kept under wraps by the taxi-hailing firm, which paid hackers $100,000 (£75,000) to delete the data.

+Uber confirmed that names, email addresses and mobile phone numbers of customers were exposed and of the 57 million impacted, 600,000 drivers had their names and licence details compromised.

+And while the drivers have been offered free credit monitoring protection, the firm is yet to offer anything to affected customers.

+According to Bloomberg, Uber's former chief executive Travis Kalanick knew about the breach over a year ago.
+The firm's chief security officer Joe Sullivan has left the company.

+In a written statement, Uber CEO Dara Khosrowshahi said: "While we have not seen evidence of fraud or misuse tied to the incident, we are monitoring the affected accounts and have flagged them for additional fraud protection.

+"None of this should have happened, and I will not make excuses for it."

+Uber confirmed to the Information Commissioner that 2.7 million - over half - of Uber's UK users had been affected.
+The National Cyber Security Centre suggested "vigilance" against email phishing or scam phone calls in light of the hack.

 ## Process of Software Development
 ####